charlattepalmer/GenderQuest/app/views/nodes/running.html.md

 ## You are: Max
 ## Location: School

-*You are in sixth grade, and are running the mile in P.E.
+*You are in seventh grade, and are running the mile in P.E.
 Your good friend Mike finishes second, behind Melody, a girl in your class.
 Your other friends laugh and point at him, jostling each other.*